 Site Energy Savings Systems:

 Gas Systems is not currently allowed in the same way as other fuels, such as electric, for Site Energy Savings Systems.
 Is there any reason gas cannot be eligible as well?
-Philip does not believe this is possible if equipment is included.
+Philip does not believe this is possible if savings due to efficient equipment is included.

 Gayathri proposes in Comment 34: for mixed fuel buildings, you must meet a minimum, but for single source you must meet a different number.
 This could prompt improvement to the building envelope.